cpacker/MemGPT/README.md

 </details>

-## Best performing models
+## Best performing models (benchmarking MemGPT performance on various LLMs)
-Performances of different open-sourced models will be listed in [this spreadsheet](https://docs.google.com/spreadsheets/d/1fH-FdaO8BltTMa4kXiNCxmBCQ46PRBVp3Vn6WbPgsFs/edit?usp=sharing) upon your contribution via [this forms](https://forms.gle/XiBGKEEPFFLNSR348).
+When using MemGPT with open LLMs (such as those downloaded from HuggingFace), the performance of MemGPT will be highly dependent on the LLMs function calling ability.

+You can find a list of LLMs/models that are known to work well with MemGPT on the [#model-chat channel on Discord](https://discord.gg/9GEQrxmVyE), as well as on [this spreadsheet](https://docs.google.com/spreadsheets/d/1fH-FdaO8BltTMa4kXiNCxmBCQ46PRBVp3Vn6WbPgsFs/edit?usp=sharing).
+You can help track what LLMs work well with MemGPT by contributing via [this form](https://forms.gle/XiBGKEEPFFLNSR348), which will be used to update the spreadsheet.

+### Benchmarking an LLM on MemGPT (`memgpt benchmark`)
-To evaluate the performance of a model on MemGPT, simply configure the appropriate settings using `memgpt configure`, and then initiate the benchmark via `memgpt benchmark`.
+To evaluate the performance of a model on MemGPT, simply configure the appropriate model settings using `memgpt configure`, and then initiate the benchmark via `memgpt benchmark`.
 The duration will vary depending on your hardware.
 This will run through a predefined set of prompts through multiple iterations to test the function calling capabilities of a model.

 ## Support
 For issues and feature requests, please [open a GitHub issue](https://github.com/cpacker/MemGPT/issues) or message us on our `#support` channel on [Discord](https://discord.gg/9GEQrxmVyE).